 Competitive providers of generation are known as certified suppliers.
 Suppliers must meet certain financial, managerial, and operational criteria before they are certified.
 A supplier must be certified before marketing its services to our customers.
 To find a certified supplier participating in our Electric Customer Choice Program, search the list on our site:

 The process of contracting with a supplier is solely between you and the supplier.
 Duke Energy Ohio will not be involved in this process until we are notified by the supplier of your decision to switch.
 At that time, we will send a confirmation letter to you indicating the name and number of the supplier, and the effective date of the switch.

 Customer Information Needed by Supplier

-When you decide to switch suppliers, the supplier will need your account number to provide to Duke Energy Ohio to process the switch.
-In addition to your account number, the supplier may also ask for other information such as:
+When you decide to switch suppliers, the supplier will need your 22-digit Choice Service ID number, located in the meter box section of your bill, to provide to Duke Energy Ohio to process the switch.
+In addition to your Choice Service ID from your bill, the supplier may also ask for other information such as:

-- Basic personal information (e.g., address, telephone number, etc.)
+- Basic personal information (like your address, telephone number, etc.)

 - Meter number

 Upon request, Duke Energy Ohio will provide any certified supplier with the most recent customer information list.
 The list is updated quarterly.
 Your information is automatically included on this list.
 You will be notified via a bill insert of your options should you prefer to be added to or removed from the list.